kambits/Chrome-Extension-Native-Messaging/README.md

 # com.company.app_test.json

-The path and allowed_origins need to b updated.
+The path and allowed_origins need to be updated.